EnduranceApeh/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups:- A shell script that print all the groups the current user is part of.
 3-new_owner:- Write a script that changes the owner of the file hello to the user betty.
-4-empty:- A shell script that create an empty file called empty
+4-empty:- A shell script that create an empty file called empty 5-execute:- A shell script that add execute permission to the owner of the file hello